 Additionally, this edition of Tritonman will feature our first U-25 Elite Development Race.
 The first three (3) amateur U.S. finishers in the race will become eligible for a USAT Elite Triathlete License.
 These athletes must finish within five percent (5%) of the amateur winner’s overall time.
 Athletes who qualify via these criteria can choose either the standard Elite Triathlete License (read more here) or the standard Elite Triathlete license with Collegiate designation.

 If you’re interested in trying out draft-legal racing, read up on it in our race FAQ.

 out of the mud

-Just like last year, the course will still offer you your best chance of the year to try and average 24+ mph on the fast and flat Fiesta Island, but the race will start, finish, and transition over in a nearby park.
+Unless you’re a frequent Tritonman racer, you probably don’t remember our old transition area.
+But we do.
+And we are still excited that you won’t be sliding through the mud like you did three years ago.
+The course will offer you your best chance of the year to try and average 24+ mph on the fast and flat Fiesta Island and the race will start, finish, and transition over in a nearby park.
 On grass.
 Not in mud.
-Nice.
-We have also tweaked the run course this year to make it a more spectator- and competition-friendly.
+We’re still amazed.
+Our run course will be the same as last year’s, which was much more spectator- (and competitor-!) friendly than years past.
 (See our course map for more details.)